dropbox/pynsot/docs/cli.rst

 * ``-g/--grep`` - Display list results in a grep-friendly format.
 This modifies the output in a way where the natural key is displayed first, and then each attribute/value pair (if any) is displayed one per line.
+Concrete field/values are also displayed for each resource.

 .. note::
-   Objects without any attributes will not be displayed.
+   Objects without any attributes will still be displayed, only with concrete fields listed in grep format.

 .. code-block:: bash